bob16795/steamworksgen-nim/readme.md

 ## Usage

-Use the `generateSteamworksAPI(jsonPath: string)` proc to read in an export the api calls from steams sdk see [the steamworks nimble package](https://github.com/treeform/steamworks) for a general API overview.
+Use the `generateSteamworksAPI(jsonPath: string)` proc to read in an export the api calls from steams sdk see [the steamworks nimble package](https://github.com/treeform/steamworks) for a more general API setup overview.

 ## Differences from the flat API